trek-view/basecamp/_posts/2020-07-17-360-camera-sensors-imu-accelerometer-gyroscope-magnetometer.md

 Sometimes you can estimate this information using reported GPS information.
 For example, [calculating pitch, heading and speed between two photos](/blog/2020/what-direction-are-you-facing).

-As sensors become cheaper many cameras are also including sensors that can more accurately measure this telemetry.
+As sensors become cheaper, many camera manufacturers are also including sensors that can more accurately measure this telemetry.
 In order for a camera to be [Street View Ready, it requires six degrees of freedom (6-DOF) to be reported](https://developers.google.com/streetview/ready/specs-svready).

 This information is usually reported by an Inertial Measurement Unit.